Who To Talk To For

 The fastest we address a problem, the faster we get better, so don't take it for yourself.

 If it's important to you, but not urgent, please use our physical or virtual [Parking lot].
-If it partains only your project, jot down a note to discuss during project retrospectives.
-If it's urgent, don't hesitate to reach out for your Team Leader for project-related issues or to talk to a management representative if you see fit.
+If it pertains only to your project, jot down a note to discuss during project retrospectives.
+If it's urgent, don't hesitate to reach out to your Team Leader for project-related issues or to talk to a management representative if you see fit.